Find out more about Your Antelope Canyon Tour Reservation

 WHAT TIME should I arrive for my tour?

-We recommend arriving 15-20 minutes prior to your scheduled departure time.
+We recommend arriving at least 20 minutes prior to your scheduled departure time.

 Do I need to tip my tour guide?